luxonis/depthai-python/docs/source/tutorials/complex_samples.rst

 - :ref:`RGB & MobilenetSSD with spatial data` - Displays RGB frames with MobileNet detections and spatial coordinates on them
 - :ref:`Mono & MobilenetSSD with spatial data` - Displays mono frames with MobileNet detections and spatial coordinates on them
 - :ref:`RGB & TinyYolo with spatial data`- Displays RGB frames with Yolo detections and spatial coordinates on them

-.. rubric:: List of mixed samples

-- :ref:`System information` - Displays device system information (memory/cpu usage, temperature)
-- :ref:`OpenCV support` - Demonstrates how to retrieve an image frame as an OpenCV frame